joao-frohlich/cpython/Doc/library/threading.rst

    lock, subsequent attempts to acquire it block, until it is released; any thread may release it.

-   .. versionchanged:: 3.13
-      ``Lock`` is now a class.
-In earlier Pythons, ``Lock`` was a factory function which returned an instance of the underlying private lock type.
+   Note that ``Lock`` is actually a factory function which returns an instance of the most efficient version of the concrete Lock class that is supported by the platform.

    .. method:: acquire(blocking=True, timeout=-1)